 - Slurred speech

 Over time, the brain becomes accustomed to sleeping pills’ effects, making recovery more challenging.
-People recovering from sleeping pill addiction will also often suffer from rebound insomnia and become even worse than before.
+People recovering from sleeping pill addictions will also often suffer from rebound insomnia and become even worse than before.
 This is a common side effect and must not be used as an excuse to continue taking sleeping pills.
-Fortunately, medical detox and residential treatment can help minimize withdrawal symptoms and help users discontinue sleeping pill use.
+Fortunately, medical detox and residential treatment can help minimize withdrawal symptoms and help users discontinue sleeping pill abuse.

 What is Rebound Insomnia?

-Rebound insomnia is a withdrawal symptom from sleeping pill addiction and should not be considered a reason to continue using the medication.
+Withdrawal symptoms from sleeping pill addiction and should not be considered a reason to continue using the medication.
 It’s usually the cause of relapse for recovering and creating a dangerous abuse cycle.